andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

     Movie(title: "Star Wars", genre: "Sci-fi")
 ]</pre>

-Setting up the table view&#8217;s data source protocol methods depends on whether you&#8217;re using a [UITableViewController][1] or a [regular UIViewController][2] with a table view as one of its content views, so we&#8217;ll cover those in the individual examples.
+Setting up the table view's data source protocol methods depends on whether you're using a [UITableViewController][1] or a [regular UIViewController][2] with a table view as one of its content views, so we'll cover those in the individual examples.

 <a name="table-view-controller" class="jump-target"></a>